asifahmed90/Medical-Image-Filtering-Python/README.md

 1. Put all the .py files in a folder.
 2. Create two folders. 'junk' and 'Repo'.
 3. Change the source code for required slice thickness.
+4. Run Main.py file only.
-4. Input name of the dicom files that needed to be filtered.
+5. Input name of the dicom files that needed to be filtered when asked.

 The code is able to do the following steps:
 1. Rename the Dicom files.